Best holiday rental deals in Budva

 Holiday Letting Price Information in Budva

-The graph shows the average letting prices for the next twelve months in Budva.
-Prices reach a peak a week in August.
-The price per night in a holiday letting in Budva this week (17/08 - 24/08) costs on average £90.
-In September (29/09 - 06/10), prices will hit an average low of £64 per night.
+The graph shows the average rental prices for the next twelve months in Budva.
+Prices reach their peak during one week in July.
+The average price per night in a holiday letting in Budva this week (20/07 - 27/07) is £75.
+In March (16/03 - 23/03), prices will hit an average low of £55 per night.

 Holiday Home Availability Information in Budva

-The above is a climate diagram for Budva.
+Above is a climate diagram for Budva Municipality.
 The highest average temperatures are in the month of July.
 On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is July while the driest month is July.
+The rainiest month is July, while the driest month is July.

 Sun, sea, music and ancient history await at Budva holiday lettings